-Next you may be asked if you would like your drink large or small.
-Respond with “VeIké” (vel-keh), which means “large,” for a half liter (about 16 oz.) or “malé” (mah-leh), which means “small”, for a third of a liter (about 10 oz.).
+Next, you may be asked if you would like your drink large or small.
+Respond with “VeIké” (vel-keh), which means “large,” for a half-litre (about 16 oz.) or “malé” (mah-leh), which means “small”, for a third of a litre (about 10 oz.).
 It will be taken for granted that you want the golden Pilsner-style lager, so be sure to say “tmavé” (tuh-mah-veh) if you would like a dark beer.

 The bartender or waiter might also ask what octane you want.
 If you’d like the lighter, less-alcoholic 10-degree beer, say “desítku” (dess-eet-koo).
 Standard 12-degree brew is “dvanáctku” (duh-vah-naht-skoo).
 Afterwards, if you’d like another, say “ještě jedno” (yesht-ye yed-no) for “one more.”

 However, if you’d like to pay up and move on, say “zaplatím prosím” (zah-plaht-eem pro-seem), which translates awkwardly as “I will pay now, please.”
 Be prepared that you will then be asked whether you want to pay “dohromady nebo zvlášť?” (doh-roh-mad-ee nay-bow zev-lasht), which means “together or separately”, so figure this out with your fellow drinkers in advance to avoid embarrassment!